aalokaily/Hierarchical-Genome-Assembly-HGA/README.md

 where the options are:
 --Parameters--:
- -velvet  path      Path to the velvet bineries -spades  path      Path to the directory where spades.py file -PA      string    select one of {SPAdes, velvet} that will assemble the partitions -P12     file      interlaced fastq file of paired reads that will be used in the partiton step, usually raw or clean (corrected) reads
+ -velvet  path      Path to the directory where velvet bineries (velveth, velvetg) are located -spades  path      Path to the directory where spades.py file is located -PA      string    select one of {SPAdes, velvet} that will assemble the partitions -P12     file      interlaced fastq file of paired reads that will be used in the partiton step, usually raw or clean (corrected) reads
  -R12     file      interlaced fastq file of paired reads that will be used in the re-assembly step, usually raw or clean (corrected) reads